September 6, 2015

 That brings an idea, you know, people here respect that; however, if you would try to set up a Christian church of a same size in some places in the Middle East, in the best scenario they’d say no(…)

-This moves us to another point, the people here: The Dutch are the tallest population in the world, so I don’t look there like some rare species with my two meters (6’6”) height.
+This moves us to another point, the people here: The Dutch are the tallest population in the world, so I didn’t look there like some rare species with my two meters (6’6”) height.
 And because most of them ride bikes instead of driving everywhere, an average Dutch person is in far better physical shape than an average person in the States.

 DSCF6541

 That brings me to accommodation.
-I knew that scoring a place to live might be a challenge here, so I started in advance: a couple of months back, I got in touch with a company that was supposed to rebuild an old house into students’ rooms, and they promised me a place; but just a few weeks ago I received an email saying, “We’re sorry; the city didn’t approve our reconstruction.”
-“Well, you just found that now?”
+I knew it might be a challenge here, so I started a few months in advance.
+I got in touch with a company that was supposed to rebuild an old house into students’ rooms, and they promised me a place.
+Nice!
+But just a few weeks ago, before my arrival, I received an email saying that the city didn’t approve the reconstruction, and that they could not fulfill what they pledged.
+As if they just found out now!?
 I was angry and back at the beginning.
-Since then, I have had no luck in finding anything.

 DSCF6079

 The reality turned out to be rather different.
-No matter that I applied for housing through real estate agencies – both online and in local offices, I joined many “room wanted” groups on social media and asked people around the town for help, but it didn’t go well.
+No matter that I applied for housing through real estate agencies – both online and in local offices, I joined many “room wanted” groups on social media and asked people around the town for help, it didn’t go well.
 First, there was absolutely no way to get anything, even unfurnished, below €400/month.
 Then, if there was a furnished room for ~ €500/pm, it was only with “no council registration possible,” which means living in such a space is against the law.
 All the unfurnished rooms for around €500 that I saw were with many, um, compromises.
-They were either in a desolate condition with roof leaks, broken windows, and moldy bathrooms, or with roommates that wouldn’t work like people smoking packs of cigarettes daily or owning two dogs, each sized like a small car.
-Nothing against dogs but discovering the kitchen with a layer of dog hair everywhere was far from desirable at such rates.
+They were either in a desolate condition with roof leaks, broken windows, and moldy bathrooms, or with roommates that wouldn’t work like people smoking multiple packs of cigarettes daily or owning two dogs, each sized like a small car.
+Nothing against dogs, but discovering the kitchen with a layer of dog hair everywhere was far from desirable at such rates.

 A guy interrupts his bike ride with his dog, to contemplate about a dog sculpture in the store front.
 Stories like this are on every corner.